 Disappointing peak brightness, the worst we've tested so far.
 The Samsung UJ59 isn't an ideal choice if you have a bright room.
 If you want a similar monitor that can get brighter to combat glare, check out the Dell S3221QS.

-HDR is not supported on the U32J590
+HDR is not supported on the Samsung U32J590

-Disappointing horizontal viewing angles, nearly identical to the Samsung UE590 and LG 32UD59.
+This monitor has disappointing horizontal viewing angles, nearly identical to the Samsung UE590 and LG 32UD59.
 The black levels rise rapidly at even moderate angles.
 Colors stay accurate even at wide angles, which is great, and the brightness only drops to half at an even wider angle, which is great.

 Decent vertical viewing angles, as good as the LG 32UD59, and above average for VA panels.
 Whether you are looking at this monitor from above or below doesn't matter, the image remains accurate even at moderate angles.
-At around 30° the colors become inaccurate and the black levels are too high.
+At around 30Ā° the colors become inaccurate and the black levels are too high.

 Out of the box, the Samsung U32J590UQN has good accuracy.
 The white point and color error are high enough that some enthusiasts might notice it, but not high enough to be noticeable by most people.
 The gamma curve is a bit high, so some darker scenes appear too dark.
 Finally, the color temperature is a bit on the cool side.